nocomplexity/FreeAndOpenMachineLearning/MLlearningresources.rst

 ML Learning resources
 ========================

 Learning machine learning does not have to be very expensive or time consuming.
 Great learning material for machine learning is licensed under a Creative Commons license.
-So in most cases also free available for anyone who is eager to learn this technology.
+For starters but also people who are already more familiar with the key concepts.

+This section presents an opinionated list of great machine learning learning resources.
+A lot of garbage is produced on the internet and even paid courses are often not that good.
+But most material released under a open license is of excellent quality.
+This list consist of very readable references and some great hands-on courses.

-In this section  an opinionated list of great machine learning resources is published for learning this technology.
-Of course only resources that are open, so only resources published using a Creative Commons license (cc-by mostly) or other real open license are included.
-So all references are open access resources.
+Only resources that are real open, so resources published using a Creative Commons license (cc-by mostly) or other types of real open licensed material are included.

 Most learning resource include hands-on tutorials.
 So be ready to use a notebook, but most tutorials offer notebooks ready to use directly.